comment Add Comment

 Events and Conferences

-With no alternatives during the lockdown, the Meetings, Incentives, Conferences and Exhibitions (MICE) went completely virtual.
+With no alternatives during the lockdown, the Meetings, Incentives, Conferences and Exhibitions (MICE) industry went completely virtual.
 Airmeet, a startup from India developing a virtual platform for hosting online events raised $3M from Accel Partners; and vFairs has been hosting many digital conferences since last few months, both with innovative features like virtual lobbies, booth interactions and session specific meeting rooms.
 But we are likely to see the events and conferences industry to take up a more hybrid online-offline format in the post-COVID world.

 News, Knowledge and Social Media